 Writer/Producer Elizabeth Ridley

-Saving Sadie: How a Dog That No One Wanted Inspired the World, coming from Citadel/Kensington, September 27, 2017!
+Saving Sadie: How a Dog That No One Wanted Inspired the World, published by Citadel/Kensington, September 27, 2017!

 Interested in learning more?